Medium Build uses music to create the community he was always searching for

 Now settled in Alaska – a “fertile” ground for uncorrupted creativity – Medium Build’s vulnerable and rough-edged outpourings inspired by love, queer identity and spiritual restlessness can be heard throughout his four albums.
 Drawing influence from genre niches ranging from bedroom pop, ‘80s new wave and folk rock, his one constant is a bold and unfiltered approach to lyricism, helping to land him major support slots with kindred spirits like Lewis Capaldi and Finneas last year.

-Ahead of a support stint with Holly Humberstone this month and another big announcement coming very soon, Medium Build takes stock after a “surreal” 12 months as he prepares to head out on the road again.
+Ahead of his UK shows with Holly Humberstone over the coming weeks and new album ‘Country’ (due April 5), Medium Build takes stock after a “surreal” 12 months as he prepares to head out on the road again.
 “It’s gonna be a great year,” he says optimistically.

 What was it like when you started to break away from the church and explore your own musical instincts?